 Contractions.
 Don't use'm.

 Creeping clericalism.
 Distinguish between the respect which is due for the clerical (or religious) status of an author and the relevance of the status to the issues in your thesis.
-For example, if you want to cite John Myers' 1991 health-care directives to Catholic hospitals, it would be relevant to mention that Myers was a bishop because the directives were issued in his capacity as ordinary; but, if you want to cite Myers as an authority on the history of property law, his possession of the fullness of holy orders is not relevant to his high reliability as a canonist.
-Similarly, in comparing Felix Cappello's writings on sacraments to those of Heriberto Jone, it is of little moment that the former is Jesuit and the latter a Capuchin.
+For example, if you want to cite John Myers' 1991 health-care directives to Catholic hospitals, it would be relevant to mention that Myers was a bishop because the directives were issued in his capacity as ordinary; but, if you want to cite Myers as an authority on the history of property law, his possession of the fullness of holy orders is not relevant to his reliability as a canonist.
+Similarly, in comparing Felix Cappello's writings on sacraments to those of Heriberto Jone, it is of little moment that the former was a saintly Jesuit and the latter a learned Capuchin.
 Omit consecrated life honorifics unless they are relevant to the issue at hand.

 Italics-mania.
 The more italics are used, the less they mean.